 Elsie takes a piss, which strongly suggests she, at least, is human.
 Seems like Stubbs is, too, but we don’t know for sure.

 They locate the stray down a crevasse.

 Shit is getting really freaky scary now.
 Marti can’t take it anymore, and Teddy sends her off.
-(Presumably she was never really in any danger.)
+(Presumably she was never really in any real danger.)